IRL2/nanover-rs/README.md

-# narups-rs --- A Narupa-OpenMM server written in Rust
+# narups-rs --- A NanoVer-OpenMM server written in Rust

 ## Dependencies